 - diarrhea can occur as a symptom even before other stomach ulcer symptoms start

 Research shows that around 35 percent of patients with ulcers experience other complications besides immediate pain, including the chance for severe perforation of the lining of the GI tract and internal bleeding.
-That being said, while ulcers are often pretty painful and can trigger other digestive symptoms, they commonly don’t raise a big risk for death or very serious illnesses.
+Can you die from an ulcer in your stomach?
+While ulcers are often pretty painful and can trigger other digestive symptoms, they commonly don’t raise a big risk for death or very serious illnesses.
 A high percentage of ulcers (up to 90 percent of all cases) can be resolved without the need for surgery or serious medication use.

 Peptic ulcers can also play a part in other diseases, particularly diseases related to the liver and kidneys.
 A stomach ulcer can lead to bleeding in liver cirrhosis and can be a sign of chronic kidney disease.

 Ulcers can develop for several reasons.
 The most common stomach ulcer causes include:

 - Infection in the digestive system caused by the bacteria H. pylori.
 H. pylori is believed to be the cause of most peptic ulcers.
 Some clinical studies show that H. pylori is found in more than 60 percent of older patients with gastric and duodenal ulcers.
 Recently it’s become widely accepted that someone’s hygiene and lifestyle can determine whether or not H. pylori causes a problem and any symptoms at all — specifically factors like how much stress and inflammation someone experiences, plus their exposure to contaminated food and water.
 Emerging research, including a 2018 review published in theJournal of Parkinson’s Disease, suggests there’s also a link between H. pylori and Parkinson’s disease (PD).
 Certain studies have found that people with PD are 1.5-3-fold more likely to be infected with H. pylori than people without PD.